 Artificial baits vary from season to season, but spinnerbaits, crankbaits, jigs, swimbaits or plastic worms are all good baits to throw for largemouth.
 Live minnows or small bream are also good "go-to" baits for anglers wishing to use natural offerings.

 Anglers searching for largemouth should target the shallow coves and backwaters in the Little River, Etowah and Allatoona Creek areas of the reservoir.
 This is where some of the better largemouth habitat can be found in the lake.
-Largemouth may also be found holding in the numerous shoreline habitat improvement sites scattered around the lake.
+Largemouth are often found within close proximity to fallen trees and logs, especially those in shallow water.
+As such, they may be found holding in the numerous shoreline habitat improvement sites scattered around the lake.
 More than 1,000 shoreline trees have been toppled throughout the lake since 2007 as a means of improving bass habitat.

 Spotted bass are the dominant black bass species at Allatoona - making up 80 to 90 percent of the black bass population.
 The spot fishery is typically characterized by high catch rates of relatively modest-sized individuals.
-However, a better than normal crop of spotted bass >14 inches in length was noted in WRD surveys last year.
-Therefore, in addition to good numbers, anglers may see an "up-tick" in the size of spotted bass landed in 2015.
+While the the average fish will run 12-13 inches in length, 14-16-inchers are fairly abundant.

 Drop-shot rigs with small baits like a 4-inch zoom tiny fluke or robo worm, or vertical jigging spoons (flex-it or hopkins shorty's) are both excellent approaches to targeting spots year-round.
-Live minnows are also a great means for consistently hooking-up with Allatoona's spotted bass year-round.
+Live minnows are also a great means for consistently hooking-up with Allatoona's spotted bass.
 In the cooler months of spring and fall, when spots can be feeding aggressively, use more reactive baits like shallow to medium diving crankbaits, jerkbaits, spinnerbaits, or even larger swimbaits.
 In addition to these baits, fall anglers can try senko baits in light, natural colored patterns.
 Wintertime anglers may provoke spots to hit using subtle float-and-fly rigs that imitate a dying minnow.
-Traditional shad patterned crankbaits retrieved over rocky shorelines is another good winter spotted bass bait.
+Traditional shad patterned crankbaits or bass jigs retrieved over rocky shorelines are also good winter spotted bass baits.

 Spotted bass tend to remain in deeper habitats than largemouth.
-Spots will however, move to shallow depths during their April-May spawning period.
-In summer, try fishing in and around the more than 40 deepwater fish attractor locations placed in the reservoir by DNR, the Corps of Engineers, and their volunteers.
+However, spots will move to shallower depths during their April-May spawning period.
+Anglers should target secondary cove points and pockets in spring.
+In heat of the summer, try fishing in and around the more than 40 deepwater fish attractor locations placed in the reservoir by DNR, the Corps of Engineers, and their volunteers.
 These fish attractors are best fished from spring through fall.
 In fall, the key to success will be locating schooling shad in creek mouths.
-Find shad and hungry spotted bass will be found nearby.
+Find shad, and hungry spotted bass will be found nearby.
 With the onset of winter, spots are again deep.
 Target steep bluff rock walls and large chunk-rock shorelines for wintertime spotted bass action.

-Hybrid striped bass fingerlings are stocked in this lake annually.
+Hybrid striped bass fingerlings are stocked annually in Allatoona.
+Unlike pure striped bass that prefer cool water, hybrid striped bass don't mind Allatoona's warm summer water temperatures.
 Recent DNR sampling shows hybrid striped bass abundance remains good, but their numbers have come down from the all-time highs seen over the last decade.
 The average hybrid will weigh 2-3 pounds.
-A fair number of 4-5 pound fish in the 18-20 inch range will be available this year.
+A fair number of 4-5 pound fish in the 18-20 inch range will also be available this year.
 Older, larger hybrids will top out in the 7-8 pound range, but fish of this caliber may be less common in comparison to years past.

-White or shad-patterned spinners, spoons, jigs or crankbaits will produce hybrids, but serious hybrid anglers will slow troll with 4-6 inch live shad, trout (winter time), or shiners on simple surface free-line or down-line rigs.
+White or shad-patterned spinners, spoons, jigs or crankbaits will produce hybrids, but serious hybrid anglers will slow troll with 4-6 inch live shad, trout (winter time), or shiners on simple free-line or weighted down-line rigs.
 During fall, winter, and spring, live shad remain very effective, but trolling umbrella rigs or vertical jigging with spoons can make for a good "white fish" outing.
-In the heat of the summer, shad-colored inline spinners are great for targeting hybrid schools actively busting the waters surface in the pursuit of you shad.
-For the bank angler, winter hybrids can be caught using cut shad fished on the bottom near Allatoona dam.
+In the heat of the summer, shad-colored inline spinners are great for targeting hybrid schools actively busting the waters surface in the pursuit of shad.
+Live shad offerings should be fished on down lines in 18-25 ft. of water in the summer months.
+For the bank angler, winter hybrids can sometimes be caught using cut shad fished on the bottom near Allatoona Dam.